Sandy McNicol: Playing career

 McNicol represented Wanganui at a provincial level, and played for the All Blacks in 1973, as a replacement on the 1972–73 tour of Britain, Ireland, France and North America.
 He played five games for the All Blacks during the latter part of that tour, but did not appear in any test matches.

 McNicol trained as a primary teacher at Palmerston North Teachers College.
 After his probationary year he joined the New Zealand Army as an education officer at Waiouru Military Camp.
 It was from there that he made his first class debut representing Wanganui.

-1973 he informed the New Zealand Rugby Union that he would be unavailable for selection to play against the touring South African side, owing to his objecting to apartheid.
+In 1973 he informed the New Zealand Rugby Union that he would be unavailable for selection to play against the touring South African side, owing to his objecting to apartheid.
 This resulted in his receiving death threats.

 He later moved to France and played for Stadoceste Tarbais, who were French champions in 1973.
 He spent three years in Tarbes.